 Based on the experience Adventurous Kate had you should check it thoroughly!

 If you live further away and are arriving via air, you can apply to pick up your Visa upon arrival at an International Airport in Vietnam.
 You need to pay in cash with US dollars, have appropriate passport-sized photos with you, and be prepared for a queue but I understand it is MUCH cheaper to do it this way.

-In February 2017 an e-visa (electronic visa) was introduced as a third method of acquiring a Visa to travel to Vietnam for citizens of 40 countries wanting a single entry Tourist Visa and staying less than one month.
+A couple of years ago an e-visa (electronic visa) was introduced as a third method of acquiring a Visa to travel to Vietnam for citizens of 40 countries wanting a single entry Tourist Visa and staying less than one month.
 There’s a really good comparison table on vietnam-visa.com to understand which of the two online options is best for you.

 Have you experienced conflicting advice on requirements to travel somewhere?
 Pin the image below to find this advice later!

 Please do your own research rather than relying solely on advice in this post.

 If you don’t mind Sarah, I’d like to add a small piece of information about passport requirement.
 Actually, as long as your passport is valid longer than selected visa, you are eligible to obtain visa for Vietnam.
 However, you MUST have minimum 6 months validity remaining on passport if traveling by plane because the airlines have strict requirement about passport validity.